daydreamer95/dps/README.md

 in this applications
 This is just a small application without database sharding and monolith service contains Dequeue worker, Prefetch buffer, ack and nack worker all in one.

+## Description
+This application support:
+- Create topic
+- Create message to that topic with priority and lease time on queue
+- Message will be get from db into prefetch buffer with priority
+- Poll item with Dequeue api
+- Ack, NAck a message with modified metadata

 ## How to start

 ```